Bandwidth/bandwidth.github.io/sdks/csharp.md

 ### Initialize Bandwidth Voice & Message Client

-*Note:  If you see this error `System.Net.WebException: The underlying connection was closed: An unexpected error occurred on a send.`  This code may be needed `System.Net.ServicePointManager.SecurityProtocol = System.Net.SecurityProtocolType.Tls12;`
+*__Note__:  If you see this error `System.Net.WebException: The underlying connection was closed: An unexpected error occurred on a send.`  This code may be needed `System.Net.ServicePointManager.SecurityProtocol = System.Net.SecurityProtocolType.Tls12;`

 ```csharp
 using Bandwidth.Standard;